 Every year, a member country hosts the five-day event.
+During the last two years of Covid-19, the meeting has moved temporarily to an online format.
 The annual meeting includes emerging producers and more established producers, as well as subject matter experts, non-governmental organisations and industry representatives.
 The meeting includes international discussions, interactive training sessions, a national seminar for the host country to debate policy issues, and public information sessions.

 The 2020 Annual Meeting was held against the backdrop of a global pandemic which precipitated a crash in oil markets, hampered or halted operations and caused many oil and gas investments to be delayed or shelved.
 In addition to these immediate effects there will also be long-term ramifications associated with […]Find out more